jckoester/recipepress-reloaded/readme.txt

 Tags: recipes, cooking, food, recipe share
 Requires at least: 3.4
 Tested up to: 3.9
-Stable tag: 0.5
+Stable tag: 0.5.1
 License: GPLv2

 A simple recipe plugin.
-It does all you need for your food blog: add recipes as easily as extra post type or include them in your blog posts.
+It does all you need for your food blog.
 Plus: there these nifty recipe previews in Google's search - automagically.
 Yet to come: easily create indexes of any taxonomy like ingredient, category, course, cuisine, ...

 == Description ==